Transfer of Credit Policies and Articulation Agreements

 Please contact the Office of Admissions for more information.

-Transfer students are encouraged to attend a registration day but may schedule an appointment with their academic advisor upon receiving their acceptance letter.
+Transfer students may schedule a registration appointment with their academic advisor upon receiving their acceptance letter.

 An online orientation program for transfer and commuter students with 19 or more credit hours is also offered and completion of the program is required for students new to Lourdes.
 This program also serves as an introduction to Lourdes University and provides an overview of programs and services that are available.